telerik/xaml-docs/controls/raddiagram/performance/tips-tricks.md

 * __RadDiagramThumbnail__: The __RadDiagramThumbnail__ mechanism represent the current ViewPort of the RadDiagram.
 The Thumbnail is updated on every pan, zoom, position changed operation etc. In a case with a large number of items in the ViewPort, this could lead to a slow performance.
 In such scenarios, you can try avoiding using the __RadDiagramThumbnail__.

-* __Disable Thumbnail from refreshing__: By default __RadDiagramThumbnail__ is refresh on every UI operation performed into the RadDiagram.
+* __Disable Thumbnail from refreshing__: By default __RadDiagramThumbnail__ is refreshed on every UI operation performed into the RadDiagram.
 You can disable its auto refreshing mechanism and manually refresh it only when necessary.
 You can do that via the __IsAutoRefreshEnabled__ property and the __RefreshThumbnail()__ method.

 * __Number of shapes in ViewPort__:  Work with a small number of shapes in the ViewPort.
 The smaller the number of shapes in the Viewport the faster diagram will be.